1991 Formula One Indoor Trophy: Participants

 Finally, Coloni were represented by test driver Antonio Tamburini, who would never enter a Grand Prix.
 He was chosen over regular drivers Pedro Chaves and Naoki Hattori.

-† – Apicella ran a year-old Ford powered Minardi.

 Results

-Herbert was drawn against Tarquini in the quarter finals, while Lehto was drawn against Apicella and Morbidelli against Tamburini.
+Herbert was drawn against Tarquini in the quarter-finals, while Lehto was drawn against Apicella and Morbidelli against Tamburini.
 Herbert was, surprisingly, defeated by Tarquini, while Lehto defeated Apicella, less surprisingly as the Italian was driving an outdated car.
 Another surprise saw the inexperienced Antonio Tamburini defeat defending champion Gianni Morbidelli.
-As the closest loser, Johnny Herbert also progressed to the semi finals.
+As the closest loser, Johnny Herbert also progressed to the semi-finals.

 He was drawn against Tamburini, and won, while the other semi final saw Tarquini eliminate Lehto.
-The final was then a rematch of the quarter final matchup between Herbert and Tarquini, and the Italian won again, meaning that he was the first driver to win the tournament in a car other than a Minardi.
+The final was then a rematch of the quarter-final matchup between Herbert and Tarquini, and the Italian won again, meaning that he was the first driver to win the tournament in a car other than a Minardi.